Dan503/mq-scss/README.md

 ### v2.0.0

+- Added the ability to define custom media types for individual mq statements.
 - **BREAKING CHANGE:** By default, no media type is added to the media query (previously it added "screen" as the media type to all media queries)
-- Added the ability to define custom media types for individual mq statements.
+    - If upgrading from v1.x you may want to add `"screen"` to the end of all your MQ statements to retain consistency with v1.x.
+    - eg. from `@include mq(max, 800px)` to `@include mq(max, 800px, 'screen')`

 ### v1.3.2